Infiltrators are special forces, snipers, saboteurs and ninjas of PlanetSide 2.

 Scout Rifles are precision weapons, built around accuracy and mobility.

 SMGs are close range automatic weapons with great hip fire accuracy.

 Makes use of Stalker Cloak, which can recharge itself even while cloaked if the infiltrator remains stationary, but depletes energy when moving.
 Infiltrators can’t use a primary weapon together with stalker cloak.
 Stalkers are the best at scouting, sabotage and diversions.

 “A patient Stalker will kill you when you least expect it, and disappear without a trace.
 They are most dangerous in small fights where they can decloak and kill you without any witnesses.

 Stalker’s purpose is to deny enemy terminals and turrets, harass enemies behind the front lines, players repairing vehicles, other infiltrators and players who think they are safe to look at the map.”

 There are two kinds of Sniper Rifles: semi auto and bolt actions.
 Semi auto are meant for closer ranges, and require 2 headshots to kill.
-Bolt action sniper rifles kill on one headshot, provided you’re within 200m for the weakest rifle, or 300m for the strongest one.
+Bolt action sniper rifles can potentially kill on one headshot.

 Dealing with enemy snipers

-There are two very easy ways of countering most of sniper activity – stay indoors / behind cover, or constantly move, so it’s harder to pin a headshot on you.
+There are two easy ways of countering most of sniper activity – stay indoors / behind cover, or constantly move, so it’s harder to pin a headshot on you.
 If they miss or wound you, it’s a hint to run back to cover.